AbundanceProtocol/buildingweb4/README.md

-### THE MofI (MARKETPLACE OF IDEAS) PLATFORM
+### BUILDING WEB 4.0

-The MofI Platform offers an alternative to the Ratings & Attention Economy.
-It removes the perverse incentives of ratings-based advertising and creates a system where an author's score is based on the importance and credibility of their digital content.
-This score has real, tangible value, since it reflects both the accuracy of online content, and the credibility of all authors/users on platform (as well as their areas of expertise).
+Web 4.0 is a revolutionary economic system that turns digital content (articles, videos, open-source code, etc.) into financial assets whose value is based on the credibility and importance of the content.
-Thus, the score (denominated in tokens) can be exchanged for money at the market exchange rate.
+Web 4.0 leverages existing Web 2 technologies (user interaction) and Web 3 technologies (data security and token programming) to produce a decentralized economy for digital content

-Users can also invest tokens in research and investigative journalism projects (in exchange for a share of the resulting product).
-Thus promoting independent and unbiased science and journalism (further strengthening the value of platform).
+Users can also invest tokens in open-source, research and investigative journalism projects (in exchange for a share of the resulting product).

 Project website: https://themofi.github.io/